sixty-north/cosmic-ray/docs/index.md

 You should see a 0% survival rate at the end of the report.

-Likewise you can run with `py.test` like this:
+Likewise you can run with `pytest` like this:

 ```
 cosmic-ray load cosmic-ray.pytest.local.conf